LingSeanCoder/STAT3013.Q21_Group07/README.md

 Unlike standard neural networks, TabNet was specifically architected for tabular data and incorporates sequential attention-based feature selection.
 It is not an arbitrary DL choice.

 **4. Methodological Rigor via Negative Result**
-If TabNet underperforms relative to NGBoost or EBM, this constitutes a valid and publishable finding: *deep learning does not universally outperform classical methods on small, structured tabular datasets*.
+If TabNet underperforms relative to NGBoost or EBM, this constitutes a valid and meaningful finding: *deep learning does not universally outperform classical methods on small, structured tabular datasets*.
 This is a contribution, not a weakness.

 **5. Protocol Completeness**
 Including TabNet transforms the benchmark from a "cherry-picked selection" to a near-exhaustive methodological survey — strengthening the credibility of the final deployment decision.